Excellent

 Vyvanse received a slightly lower rating than Adderall on WebMD.
 Users give it a 3.8 out of 5.
 Users felt its effectiveness was less compared to Adderall.

-Klarity provider Margaret Gallagher, PhD, FNP-BC, a board-certified family nurse practitioner, had this to say about Vyvanse and Adderall, “Most of my clients are on amphetamines, specifically Adderall due to cost and availability.
+Klarity Health provider Margaret Gallagher, PhD, FNP-BC, a board-certified family nurse practitioner, had this to say about Vyvanse and Adderall, “Most of my clients are on amphetamines, specifically Adderall due to cost and availability.
 Over half of the Adderall clients are on IR [immediate release].
 Those on Adderall XR can handle extended-release without sleep deprivation.
 With Adderall XR, 50% is IR, the rest extended.
 It seems to lose effectiveness when the IR component has depleted.

 Vyvanse is extended without the IR component.
 It may have fewer side effects but can impact sleep.
 Also, generic lisdexamfetamine is very scarce due to price and demand, and few people can afford Vyvanse out of pocket.”